 Generaltab in the Stars section, drag the stars you’d like to use from the Not in Use list to the In Use list.

 Note: You have to know the star’s name in order to search for starred messages in the search box.
 Find this by going to the Settings page, General tab, and hovering your mouse over that particular star in the Stars section.
 For example, the red exclamation mark is known as Red-Bang, and the yellow star is known as Yellow-Star.

 When you choose to use a star to tag a message you simply click the star icon until you find the one you want, and Gmail will rotate through the stars you’ve placed in your In Use list.
 But it gets even simpler.

 As an option, you can perform this same task by using the keyboard shortcut

-If you’re sending a message and you want to apply a star, go to the New Message window and click on the down arrow in the lower right-hand corner, choose Label, then select Add Star.
+s.
+If you’re sending a message and you want to apply a star, go to the New Message window and click on the three-dot icon in the lower right-hand corner, choose Label, then select Add Star.

 If you’re just getting started with Gmail labels, here’s a three-step process to help you get started:

 Alternatively, you can set up a filter to do this step for you.

 As an alternative, when a particular email is open, you can create a new label simply by starting to type the name of the label and clicking on